larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 78 is A is the arm the AMF arm and it basically showed scanning.
 Picking up some fingers,
-it showed that the the fingers on the 3:40, so it was one of the things that that was good about.
+it showed that the the fingers on the 340, so it was one of the things that that was good about.
 (4:33)
 This was, I think it also showed some of the.
-The calibration with the GNOME and there was this little Nauman thing which was designed to be held liable by the by the fingers of the arm and the hand.
+The calibration with the gnomon and there was this little gnomon thing which was designed to be held liable by the by the fingers of the arm and the hand.
 And it also had a magnet that kind of.